feathersjs/docs/api/databases/common.md

         }
       ]).toArray();

-      // Do something with resutls
+      // Do something with results

-      return contex;t
+      return context;
     }
   }
 });